Project

 Research will be structured into three sub-projects, focusing on (1) poetry and performance, (2) poetry and music, and (3) poetry and visual culture.

 Sub-project 3 analyzes contemporary (audio-)visual poetry.
-Iconic and kinetic script are innovative elements of online formats, employing poetry techniques such as repetition and variation or using the visual appearance of script systems to achieve alienation effects.
+Iconic and kinetic script are innovative elements of digital poetry, employing poetic techniques such as repetition and variation or using the visual appearance of script systems to achieve alienation effects.
 Another research topic is concerned with poetry films, utilizing verse on a conceptual level through image-sound-combinations, transforming literary devices into audiovisual art.
 The sub-project also researches popular online phenomena such as poetry on social media sites.
-The team for this sub-project includes researchers with a background in literary studies, visual culture studies/art history and film studies.
+The team for this sub-project includes researchers with a background in varying languages and literatures, visual culture studies and film studies.

 The Theory Forum connects the three sub-projects and functions as a research platform for the discussion and development of theories, methods and approaches that are essential for the overall project.
 The Theory Forum allows researchers to comparatively investigate and mutually assess the topic areas.